Woman begging for help after living in Kansas City apartment for months with no AC

 She said she’s had to use her own funds to purchase a fan.

-“Every summer, we have the same thing happen, our hotline is flooded with calls, from tenants whose air conditioning has been out for hours, sometimes days or weeks, with really grave impacts to his health and life,” said Director of KC Tenants, Tara Raghuveer.
+“Every summer, we have the same thing happen.
+Our hotline is flooded with calls from tenants whose air conditioning has been out for hours, sometimes days or weeks, with really grave impacts to his health and life,” Director of KC Tenants Tara Raghuveer said.

-A battle the KC Tenants group said the have been fighting to change.
+It’s a battle the KC Tenants group said they’ve been fighting to change.

 Kansas City doesn’t require landlords to provide air conditioning to tenants.